 - The external review is where we show the work to the client.
-The DRI should set the stage and keep notes, or delegate that responsibility to a PM.
+The PM should set the stage and keep notes.
 The Creative/Tech Lead and their team are then responsible for guiding the client through the work.
-The DRI would then provide the client the opportunity to provide feedback on the call and/or by email.
-The DRI is responsible for translating this feedback into actionable Todos for the team, but they may delegate this to their PM if any.
+The PM should then provide the client the opportunity to provide feedback on the call and/or by email.
+The PM is responsible for translating this feedback into actionable Todos for the team.

-- When a site is QAed and ready to launch, the DRI should set up a final walkthrough call with the client to ensure we have their blessing to launch, and a launch-day call in which many project team members are present to deploy the site to production.
+- When a site is QAed and ready to launch, the PM should set up a final walkthrough call with the client to ensure we have their blessing to launch, and a launch-day call in which many project team members are present to deploy the site to production.

 The ideal meeting schedule will vary greatly based on the project itself.
-When in doubt, DRIs should ask the team and client for their opinion on how many meetings are necessary or helpful.
-The DRI and their PMs must always consider the budget impact of meetings.
+When in doubt, PMs should ask the team and client for their opinion on how many meetings are necessary or helpful.
+PMs must always consider the budget impact of meetings.
 Especially when multiple Cantilever team members are involved, meetings are costly.
 Never take an hour when 30 minutes will do, and if a meeting can be replaced with an email or Loom video, do it.

 When we have an ongoing relationship with a client, it is also helpful to conduct periodic check-in meetings.
 In an ongoing relationship we will have a backlog of work from which the client chooses specific items for us to focus on each month or quarter.
 A regular checkin is a great opportunity to review that list with the client and discuss new items to add to the backlog as well.
 This kind of meeting is billable and well worth the time from the client’s perspective.

-Additionally, DRIs should try to have a big-picture call with clients about once a year to check in on their business at large and get their feedback on our work with them.
+Additionally, Strategists should try to have a big-picture call with clients about once a year to check in on their business at large and get their feedback on our work with them.